-Emigrant Blocked Rand may be used for the subscription for or purchase of Notes.
-Any amounts payable by the Issuer in respect of the Notes subscribed for or purchased with Emigrant Blocked Rand may not, in terms of the Exchange Control Regulations, be remitted out of South Africa or paid into any non-South African bank account.
+Emigrant Capital in an Emigrant's capital account may be used for the subscription for or purchase of Notes.
+Any amounts payable by the Issuer in respect of the Notes subscribed for or purchased with Emigrant Capital in an Emigrant's capital account may not, in terms of the Exchange Control Regulations, be remitted out of South Africa or paid into any non-South African bank account.